Why does it not become dark immediately after the Sun sets?

 Latitude and distance from the Equator

 As we all know, the Equator is the horizontal line in the middle of the Earth that separates the northern and southern hemispheres.
 It is the parallel of 0° latitude.
 Latitude is part of the geographical coordinate related to the north and south parts.

-The distance of an area from the Equator determines the length of their day time and night time as well as the sunrise and sunset.
-However, let’s just clear up that the rise and set of the sun is due to the rotation of the Earth and not the actual activity of the sun.
+The distance of an area from the Equator determines the length of their day and night time as well as the sunrise and sunset.
+However, let’s just clear up that the rise and set of the sun are due to the Sun’s rotation and not the sun’s actual activity.

 Altitudes and double sunsets